ndphillips/SPUDM2017Haifa/index.md

 ---
 title       : FFTrees
-subtitle    : An R package to create, visualize, and evaluate fast-and-frugal decision trees.......Or, how I learned to stop worrying and love heuristics. author      : Nathaniel Phillips, Economic Psychology, University of Basel, Switzerland job         : SPUDM 2017, Haifa, Israel framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+subtitle    : An R package to create and profit from fast-and-frugal decision trees.......Or, how I learned to stop worrying and love heuristics. author      : Nathaniel Phillips, Economic Psychology, University of Basel, Switzerland job         : SPUDM 2017, Haifa, Israel framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}